 Put simply, a batch record is the life history of a batch - it includes all the processes and steps that it went through in order to become the final product.

-In cannabis production, a batch record includes dates and details on everything from grow stage transitions and location changes, to destruction, nutrient application, IPM tasks, and all of the cultivation steps defined by your SOPs.
+In cannabis production, a batch record includes dates and details on everything from grow stage transitions and location changes to destruction, nutrient application, Integrated pest management (IPM) tasks, and all of the cultivation and processing steps defined by your SOPs.

 Why is accurate batch record keeping important?